AT-X (TV network)

-AT-X broadcasts many Comic Gum anime adaptations.
-Ikki Tousen, Ah My Buddha and Juden Chan were shown on this channel first, before they were rebroadcast on Tokyo MX.
-Due to its status as a premium channel, AT-X is also known for showing uncensored versions of several anime like Juden Chan, Ah My Buddha, Girls Bravo, Elfen Lied, Mahoromatic, High School DxD and Redo of Healer, which would normally get censored on free-to-air television because of the large amounts of mature content.
+AT-X has broadcast many Comic Gum anime adaptations.
+Ikki Tousen, Ah My Buddha and Juden Chan were first shown on this channel, before they were re-broadcast on Tokyo MX.
+Due to its status as a premium channel, AT-X is also known for showing uncensored versions of several anime such as Juden Chan, Ah My Buddha, Girls Bravo, Elfen Lied, Mahoromatic, High School DxD and Redo of Healer, which would normally be censored on free-to-air television due to the large amount of mature content.